Cochlear Implants for children

 - learning, motivation and support

-After the operation: The Outreach Support Team
+After the operation: On-going support

 This may be in any of the following ways: